EarthScope/rover/docs/commands.md

 When a directory is given, all files contained in that directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.

 If `--compact-list` is given then details of duplicate data are printed to stdou, but no action is taken.
+Typically, this option will be used with `--no-index` since there the file is not changed and so doe snot need to be re-indexed.

-if `--compact-mutate` is given then duplicate data do not have to agree; th emore recent data (appearing later in the file) are preserved.
+if `--compact-mutate` is given then duplicate data do not have to agree; the more recent data (appearing later in the file) are preserved.

 If `--compact-mixed-types` is given then it is not a fatal error for the duplicate data to have different types (but still, such data will not be de-duplicated).